MetaphorData/connectors/metaphor/openapi/README.md

 # OpenAPI Connector

 This connector extracts APIs from an OpenAPI Specification JSON.
+The following OAS versions are supported:

+- OpenAPI Specification 3.1.0
+- OpenAPI Specification 3.0.0
+- Swagger 2.0

 ## Config File